 Negligent security cases cover a wide range of possibilities and can include incidents which occur on both commercial and residential properties.

 Florida law requires that property owners take adequate precautions to protect people on their premises from harm.
+This may be done by installing a home camera system on the property.
 Employers have a responsibility to provide a safe workplace for employees, theme parks a safe experience for visitors, and hotels a safe environment for their guests.

 Additional examples of public properties in this classification may include shopping centers and malls, public parking lots, schools and daycare centers, apartment complexes, bus stations and airports, and sports arenas.